davidmoten/rxjava-extras/README.md

 Transformers.onBackpressureBufferToFile
 ----------------------------------------

+Hold the bus, I'm writing a custom disk-based queue that is way faster than MapDB for this purpose (many millions a second throughput compared to 30,000 per second).
+Don't use this yet.

 As of 0.7.1-RC3, if you add a dependency for [MapDB](http://www.mapdb.org) you can offload an observable's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).

 ```xml